lisp/de.setf.amqp/readme/README-build-sbcl.md

 Start it with the core

-    $ sbcl --core sbcl-amqp.coreThis is SBCL 1.0.35, an implementation of ANSI Common Lisp.
+    $ sbcl --core sbcl-amqp.core
+    This is SBCL 1.0.35, an implementation of ANSI Common Lisp.
     More information about SBCL is available at <http://www.sbcl.org/>.

     SBCL is free software, provided as is, with absolutely no warranty.